aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/01-on-premises-integration-use-cases.md

 **Application and/or Data Dependencies** - Workloads in your on-premises environment may need to access application and/or data services residing in your AWS environment.

+**CI/CD Access to AWS Workloads** - CI/CD jobs and pipelines running in your on-premises environment may need connectivity to agents and workloads residing in your AWS environment.

-**Private Access to AWS Services** - Users and workloads in your on-premises environment may need private, non-Internet, means of accessing AWS service APIs.
+**Private Access to AWS Services** - Users and workloads in your on-premises environment may need a private means of accessing AWS service APIs.
 For example, via  [AWS PrivateLink](https://aws.amazon.com/privatelink/).

 **DNS** - Users and workloads in your on-premises environment may need to use DNS to resolve domain names for services residing in your AWS environment.